virtual-labs/exp-interfacing-encoders-coep/experiment/references.md

 - Scherz, P., & Monk, S. (2017).
 Practical Electronics for Inventors (4th ed.).
 McGraw-Hill Education.
 ISBN: 9781259587541.

-- Rossi, C., Toscani, A., Dezza, A., & Mauri, P. (2023).
-Introduction to Microcontroller Programming for Power Electronics Control Applications: Coding with MATLAB® and Simulink®.
-CRC Press (Routledge).
-ISBN: 9781032053035
+- A.K.
+Sawhney (co-authored with Puneet Sawhney in newer editions) :A Course in Electrical and Electronic Measurements and Instrumentation, ISBN: 9780000279744